Grade Level: 8th – 10th; Type: Chemistry

 - Crumple up a small ball of paper to the same size as the balls of steel wool, and push it all the way into the fourth tube.

-- Place the four tubes upside down in a row in the shallow bowl of prepared water.
+- Place the four tubes upside down in a row in the shallow dish of prepared water.
 Leave them there for 24 hours.

 - Mark the water level on each tube.
 Observe the differences in water level.
 The tube with the paper in it should not have risen at all.
 Now measure the length of each tube, assuming that the bottom of the steel ball marks the top of the tube.
 Insert both of these measurements into a chart such as the one below.